jdelongs/housing/README.md

 <h1>Overview</h1>
-<p>This is a SCSS site for displaying highend houses that realtors whish to cell.
+<p>This is a SCSS site for displaying highend houses that realtors wish to sell.
 This site uses CSS grid layout</p>

 <h2>To Run</h2>
     <ul>